eNMS-automation/eNMS/docs/base/installation.rst

 ###########

 The first step is to download the application.
-You can download the latest release of eNMS directly from your browser, by going to the `Release section of eNMS github repository <https://github.com/eNMS-automation/eNMS/releases/>`_
+You can download the latest release of eNMS directly from your browser, by going to the `Release section <https://github.com/eNMS-automation/eNMS/releases>`_ of eNMS github repository.

 The other option is to clone the master branch of the git repository from github: